 At Dance Masala, we take pride in having amazing teachers, able to bring out the dancer in anyone.
 Our classes are the perfect complement to your exercise routine, guaranteed to uplift the spirit and leave you smiling.
 We are dedicated to creating inspiring dancers and encourage our students to evolve into proud, passionate artists.
-Through a unique curriculum for Bollywood dance, supplemented by a culture of respect and support, Dance Masala brings out the performer in everybody!
-Performance is integral to Bollywood Dance – it builds confidence; improves technique; and gives our students an outlet to share their joy and passion.
+Through a unique curriculum for Bollywood dance, Dance Masala brings out the performer in everybody!
+We believe that performance is integral to dance – it builds confidence; improves technique; and gives our students an outlet to share their joy and passion.

 All Dance Masala Professional Company members have been trained in various forms of Western and Indian dance, including Kathak, Bharatnatyam, Lavani, Ballet, Contemporary, Jazz, Hip Hop, Garba, Bhangra, Tollywood, and Bollywood.
 High energy, artistic integrity, and complexity are characteristics of Andrea Lam’s choreographic approach and can be seen in every Dance Masala performance.

 Dance Masala’s Vision is to:

 Authentically pay homage to, promote and share Indian culture, through dance.

 Create inspiring fusion, while actively engaging in classical roots of Bollywood and the influence of regional specific folk-dance.
 And to contribute to the development of dance in Brisbane.

 The following Values underpin Dance Masala’s Vision and Mission

 - Cultural Responsibilities

 Dance Masala is proud to be a reflection of our multicultural society and engage a wide-range of ethnicities in Bollywood Dance.
 We believe in creating diversity, honouring hard work, and building a culture of respect in our classes.
 It is our pleasure to help promote and share Indian culture in Australia.